BrandonMorr/crazy-8-smackdown/README.md

 Similar to Crazy 8s, cards are played according to suit matching or number matching in clockwise fashion.
 When a player gets rid of all the cards in their hand, their countdown score decreases and are dealt that number of cards.

 Two is pick up 2, queen of spades is pick up 5, jack is skip the next player's turn and king is reverse direction of play.

-Wildcards correspond to a player's countdown score, this means fives are your wildcard when your countdown score is 5.
+Wildcards correspond to a player's countdown score, this would mean fives are your wildcard when your countdown score is 5.

 The game ends once a player's countdown score reaches zero.

-## How to setup
+## Setup

 Requirements: [Node.js](https://nodejs.org/)